irgolic/AutoPR/autopr/actions/README.md

 <!-- Living README Summary -->
 ## 🌳 Living Summary

-This folder contains a collection of Python files and a subdirectory.
-The files define various actions and utilities for automation tasks.
-Each file represents a specific action, such as running a bash command, publishing a comment on a GitHub issue, committing and pushing changes to a remote repository, crawling a folder, inserting content into a string, generating prompts using the OpenAI API, reading the contents of a file, setting the title of an issue, and writing content into a file.
-The subdirectory contains a file that defines a prompt context model for auto PR generation.
-These files can be used individually or integrated into larger systems or workflows to automate specific tasks.
+This folder contains various Python files that implement different actions for an automated process.
+The files define classes and methods that perform tasks such as running bash commands, publishing comments on GitHub issues, committing and pushing changes to a remote repository, crawling folders to list files and subfolders, inserting content into a string, generating prompts using the OpenAI API, reading file contents, setting issue titles, and writing content into files.
+These files provide reusable components for building automation tasks and demonstrate the usage of libraries like pydantic, asyncio, and openai.

 ### `__init__.py`